Uster: History

 The village of Riedikon was first mentioned in year 741, while Uster was first mentioned in 775, as Ustra villa.

 The toponym has been explained as reflecting Old High German *ustrâ or *uster-aha "voracious [river]" by Boesch (1978).

 First mentioned in 1099, the donation of the St. Andreas Church was given by the House of Rapperswil as a spacious three-naved country church.
 The Burg Uster (castle) was first mentioned in 1267, as being in the possession of the Freiherr von Bonstetten.
 On 7 January 1300 Elisabeth von Rapperswil sold the pledge of the reign Greifensee to the knight Hermann II. von Landenberg, including the Greifensee castle, the town and the lake of the same name, and a larger number of farms, as well as the pastoral rights (Kirchrecht) in Uster.
-In 1438 the church rights (Kirchrecht) were sold to the Rüti Abbey.
+In 1438 the church rights (Kirchrecht) were sold to the Rüti Monastery.
 The church was considered as a part of the so-called "Laubishof" estate that possibly was located at the nearby plateau where the Uster Castle is situated.

 During the Old Zürich War, in May 1444, the Old Swiss Confederacy laid siege to the nearby town of Greifensee, held by about 70 defenders, most of them inhabitants of the Amt Greifensee, and a few Habsburg and Zürich soldiers.
 The town was captured after four weeks, on May 27, and all but two of the surviving 64 defenders were beheaded on the next day, including the leader, Wildhans von Breitenlandenberg.
 Even in times of war, mass execution was widely considered a cruel and unjust deed.
 On May 29, the Castle of Greifensee and the city walls were broken.

 Among many other transfers of lands and goods, on 25 April 1448 Beringer von Landemberg von Griffensee confirmed, with permission of his sons Hug and Beringer dem Jungen that at the place where all his ancestors have been buried, a long list of money, goods and lands have to be transferred to the church as a benefice.
 In 1473 the church comrades, based on an older Jahrzeitbuch (Latin: libri anniversariorum) which now is lost, created a new one which is among the best preserved of the Canton of Zürich.
 With the dissolution of the monastery Ruti during the Reformation in Zürich its rights fell on the government of the city of Zürich in 1525.
 In 1824 the new Reformed church was consecrated.

-On 22 November 1830 about 10,000 men of the Canton of Zurich gathered near Uster and demanded a new constitution.
+On 22 November 1830 about 10,000 men of the canton of Zürich gathered near Uster and demanded a new constitution.
 This assembly, known as the Ustertag, together with other assemblies in Switzerland led to the Restoration and the creation of the Swiss Federal State.